-- 3.5 Of the business areas identified in the development process of the UNEP/MAP's Midterm Strategy 2016-2021, the following, as they may refer to ships and other marine vehicles and structures, should be taken into account and be ever present as general objectives when implementing the relevant specific objectives of the Revised Regional Strategy: - .1 to prevent and control contaminant inputs, oil discharges and spills, as well as human-induced eutrophication; - .2 to prevent marine litter generation and reduce its impact on coastal and marine environment; - .3 to keep non-indigenous species introduced by human activities at levels that do not adversely alter the ecosystem; - .4 to maintain sea floor integrity, especially in priority benthic habitats; and - to enhance the resilience of the Mediterranean Region to impacts of climate change and variability on coastal and marine environment. - 3.6 The implementation of the Revised Regional Strategy's objectives will be expedited once the Contracting Parties have in place and apply updated national (see also paragraph 3.28 below) and regional governance mechanisms for the implementation of the Barcelona Convention, its Protocols and the adopted Strategies and Action Plans. - 3.7 Also relevant are the outcomes of the MAP's five-year Strategic Programme of Work for the period 2010 to 2014, extended to 2015 by the 18th Meeting of the Contracting Parties.
-Of the Programme's priority themes, pollution prevention and control is the most relevant to the Revised Regional Strategy and should continue to serve as a primary term of reference for the future.
+- 3.5 Of the business areas identified in the development process of the UNEP/MAP's Midterm Strategy 2016-2021, the following, as they may refer to ships, should be taken into account and be ever present as general objectives when implementing the relevant Specific Objectives of the [Revised Draft] Regional Strategy: - .1 to prevent and control contaminant inputs, oil discharges and spills, as well as human-induced eutrophication; - .2 to prevent marine litter generation and reduce its impact on coastal and marine environment; - .3 to keep non-indigenous species introduced by human activities at levels that do not adversely alter the ecosystem; - .4 to maintain sea floor integrity, especially in priority benthic habitats; and - to enhance the resilience of the Mediterranean Region to impacts of climate change and variability on coastal and marine environment. - 3.6 The implementation of the [Revised Draft] Regional Strategy's objectives will be expedited once the Contracting Parties have in place and apply updated national (see also paragraph 3.28 below) and regional governance mechanisms for the implementation of the Barcelona Convention, its Protocols and the adopted Strategies and Action Plans. - 3.7 Also relevant are the outcomes of the MAP's five-year Strategic Programme of Work for the period 2010 to 2014, extended to 2015 by the 18th Meeting of the Contracting Parties.
+Of the Programme's priority themes, pollution prevention and control is the most relevant to the [Revised Draft] Regional Strategy and should continue to serve as a primary term of reference for the future.
 So should the establishment of early warning of pollution (oil and Hazardous and Noxious Substances (HNS) spills) and the achievement of lower levels of pollution in the Mediterranean marine and coastal environments.
-These themes are covered under some of the specific objectives of the present Revised Regional Strategy.
-The other pertinent priority theme is climate change, an issue that, under the perspective of the Revised Regional Strategy, should be limited to the contribution that a more efficient and cleaner shipping would make to the general efforts that Contracting Parties should make, both in land and at sea, to stem the repercussions of climate change.
-This issue is covered under specific objective 1 a) [and 13] of the present Strategy.
+These themes are covered under some of the Specific Objectives of the present [Revised Draft] Regional Strategy.
+The other pertinent priority theme is climate change, an issue that, under the perspective of the [Revised Draft] Regional Strategy, should be limited to the contribution that a more efficient and cleaner shipping would make to the general efforts that Contracting Parties should make, both in land and at sea, to stem the repercussions of climate change.
+This issue is covered under Specific Objectives 1 a) and 15 of the present Strategy.